digitalcolony/criticalmas-archive/astro-site/src/content/posts/2013/08/revisiting-the-paleo-books/index.md

 That seems like a sensible approach to the whole issue.
 I came here primarily for your insights on exercise, which I found very compelling and implemented right away.
 What I still don't understand is your change of mind with regards to GCBC about what seems to me to be a non-issue.
 So maybe my logic is flawed somehow.

-<blockquote cite="MAS">Gary has already admitted he was wrong about his G3P argument.
+<blockquote>Gary has already admitted he was wrong about his G3P argument.
 That was a cornerstone to his insulin theory argument in the book.</blockquote>

 What I don't understand is why you think glyceroneogenesis was the cornerstone of "his" insulin theory of obesity.
 As far as I understand it he's looking for the biggest culprit that could explain the increasing prevalence of obesity.
 The argument does not hinge on the idea that you can only store fat with dietary carbohydrates present.
 Rather that dietary carbohydrates are the main driver of insulin secretion and insulin secretion drives lipogenesis and therefore that an increase primarily in sugars and refined carbohydrates may be the single best explanation for the observed increase in obesity.
 That glucose metabolism conveniently supplies the biggest part of G3P is still true, but in my mind isn't really essential to the argument to begin with.

-<blockquote cite="GCBC">Dietary glucose is the primary source of glycerol phosphate.
+<blockquote>Dietary glucose is the primary source of glycerol phosphate.
 The more carbohydrates consumed, the more glycerol phosphate available, and so the more fat can accumulate.
 For this reason alone, it may be impossible to store excess body fat without at least some carbohydrates in the diet and without the ongoing metabolism of these dietary carbohydrates to provide glucose and the necessary glycerol phosphate.</blockquote>

 As it is written the textbook linked below: "The vast majoriy of the glycerol 3-phosphate is derived form the glycolytic intermediate dihydroxacetone phosphate (DHAP)".
 That means it is mainly produced by glycolysis, i.e. glucose metabolism.